withastro/roadmap/active-rfcs/0000-component-tag.md

 - more or less raw, untouched by Astro. ex: Sass not supported.

 ## `<style @component>`
-- no other HTML attributes supported on the element, since the element is virtual.
+- no HTML attributes supported on the element, since the element is virtual.
 - only works top-level in the template, or nested directly inside of `<head>`.
   - otherwise, compiler error
 - always bundled with the rest of the website CSS